-Proof.
-Main idea: safety follows from Lemma 1, since accurate confidence intervals imply that we do not evaluate unsafe parameters.
+Proof Main idea: safety follows from Lemma 4.1, since accurate confidence intervals imply that we do not evaluate unsafe parameters.
 For the optimality, the main idea is that, since we evaluate the most uncertain element in $M_n \cup G_n$, the uncertainty about the maximum is bounded by $w_n(\mathbf{a}n, i_n)$.
 The result follows from showing that, after a finite number of evaluations, either the safe set expands or the maximum uncertainty within $M_n \cup G_n$ shrinks to ε .
-See Section 7 for derivations and details.
+See Sect.
+7 for derivations and details.

+4.2.1 Contexts

-4.2.1 Contexts In this section, we show how the theoretical guarantees derived in the previous section transfer to contextual Bayesian optimization.
+In this section, we show how the theoretical guarantees derived in the previous section transfer to contextual Bayesian optimization.
 In this setting, part of the variables that influence the performance, the contexts, are fixed by an external process that we do not necessarily control.
+Since the contexts are part of the kernel function in (6), we make explicit assumptions about how smoothly the functions vary with the context.
 In normal Bayesian optimization, it was shown by Krause and Ong (2011) that an algorithm that optimizes the GP-UCB criterion in (7) for a fixed context converges to the global optimum after repeatedly seeing the corresponding context.